betaglot/plantabeta/docs/development/ResearchQuestions.md

 - What is the median depth of a pine tree roots in optimal soil?
 - What is the optimal soil for boreal forests?
 - Is moss planted anywhere in the world?
-- How many planters live in motels during their season in Canada?
+- How many Planters live in motels during their season in Canada?
 - By law,is there a first and last day of the planting season?
 - How can bundle wrappers be made out of bioplastics?
 - How can seedling trays be constructed with bioplastics?